Drugs & Medications - Vagitrol Vagl

 Ask your doctor whether you can have sexual intercourse while using this product.
 This product may weaken rubber products (such as latex condoms, diaphragms, cervical caps) and lead to failure.
 This can result in pregnancy.
 Therefore, do not use these products during treatment with this medication.
 Consult your doctor about other forms of barrier protection/birth control (such as polyurethane condoms) during this time.

 During pregnancy, this medication should be used only when clearly needed.
 If you are pregnant, follow your doctor's instructions on how to use the applicator to insert this medication.
+This medication should not be used near the expected delivery date because of possible harm to the unborn baby.
 Discuss the risks and benefits with your doctor.

 This medication passes into breast milk but is unlikely to harm a healthy nursing infant.
 However, ill or premature infants may be at higher risk for undesirable effects.
 Consult your doctor before breast-feeding.